coumbaya/feta/README.md

 # Install FETA's dependencies

-FETA is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to FETA you need to execute installFETAdepend.sh.
+FETA is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to FETA, you need to execute installDependLinux.sh and installDependMac.sh, respectively.
 This script will install:

-   1. justniffer:Network TCP Packet Sniffer
+   1. justniffer :Network TCP Packet Sniffer

         http://justniffer.sourceforge.net/